-We are using Notice and Access to deliver our meeting materials, including this Circular and our 2023 audited annual financial statements (the "Financial Statements") and related Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A").
+We are using Notice and Access to deliver our meeting materials, including this Circular and our 2024 audited annual financial statements (the "Financial Statements") and related Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A").

 Instead of receiving a paper copy of this Circular in the mail, shareholders will receive a package in the mail with a notice ("Notice") explaining how to access this Circular electronically or how to request a paper copy of it.
 A form of proxy for registered shareholders or a voting instruction form for non-registered shareholders will be included with the Notice with instructions on how to vote your shares.
-Using Notice and Access allows for faster access to the Circular, reduces printing and mailing costs and is more environmentally friendly as it uses less materials and consumes less energy.
+Using Notice and Access reduces printing and mailing costs and is more environmentally friendly.